lionslair/laradock-local/README.md

 ##### Step 6: Install Latest Version of Docker
 To install the latest version of docker:

-`sudo apt-get install docker-ce docker-ce-cli containerd.io`
+`sudo apt-get install docker-ce docker-ce-cli containerd.io docker-compose`

 make sure its the 18.x version.
 I needed to do